Sarah Nemtsov: Orchestral works

+TZIMTZUM (2020–2023)

+tetralogy for 4 soloists and large orchestra written in 2015.
+Duration of 70 minutes.
+World premiere by Nikel Ensemble, WDR Orchestra, Peter Rundel.

+black trees (2020)

+Work for orchestra written in 2020.
+Duration ca. 20 minutes.

+dropped.drowned (2017)

+Work for large orchestra written in 2017.
+Duration of 17 minutes.

-Scattered ways
+Scattered ways (2015)

-Work for large orchestra written in 2015.
-Duration of 10 minutes.
-World premiere by Philharmonisches Orchester Erfurt.
+Work for large orchestra.
+Duration of 13 minutes.
+World premiere by Philharmonisches Orchester Erfurt and Joana Mallwitz.
+Several performances since then, including Konzerthausorchester Berlin.

-SHESH
+SHESH (2014)

-A work for amplified string orchestra written in 2014.
+for amplified string orchestra.
 Duration of 18 minutes.
-World premiere was by Orchester Jakobsplatz.
+World premiere was by Orchester Jakobsplatz and Daniel Grossmann.

 Other

 Room I-III

 "Layering for 8 musicians" written in 2013.
 Duration of 18 minutes.

+Numerous works of chamber music, ensemble and solo compositions.